rlooq/pelican_blog/content/articles/20011031_the_witch_in_the_well.md

 Title: The Witch In The Well
 Date: 2001-10-31
+Description: A story from my childhood, or how I learned about the underworld.

 When I was 5, we all lived at my grandparents' place, an old, whitewashed Andalusian house with a backyard full of all kinds of plants overflowing from a million pots.
 Stems and leaves and flowers spread on the floor and hung from white walls as if the backyard was a living thing attached to the house.
 On top of that, my grandfather had about thirty singing birds distributed in cages of different sizes all around the house and yard, and every morning it was a talent competition.
 I would wake up to a splendid and chaotic symphony of birds chirping on top of each other, news of the day on the radio, pots and pans clanging in the kitchen, and busy women talking about everything and everyone.